This article about the Best Airplane Beds for Toddlers was written by toddler travel expert Celine Brewer and may contain affiliate links.

 - JetKids Bed Box Approved Airlines

-Our Tips for Successfully using an Inflatable Travel Bed on Airplanes
+My Tips for Successfully using a Toddler Airplane Bed

 - If using it as a plane seat extender for your baby, never leave your baby unattended since she can still roll off.

-- You will need a reserved seat for your baby or toddler to use an inflatable airplane bed.
+- You will need a reserved seat for your baby or toddler to use an inflatable bed for the airplane.
 Your toddler (under 2 years old) or baby will need to be in your lap for takeoff, landing and during any turbulence.

 - If a flight attendant requests you to put your child in your lap, please politely comply – even if your baby or toddler is sleeping.
 They are looking out for the safety of your child.

-- Make sure to position your child’s head near the back of the seat with feet on the inflatable pillow, so you can use the seat belt in case of sudden turbulence.
+- Make sure to position your child’s head near the back of the seat with feet on the toddler airplane bed, so you can use the seat belt in case of sudden turbulence.

-- Never try to use your Bed Box or inflatable airplane bed for kids during taxi, takeoff or landing.
-We prefer to wait until the meal service is complete and everyone is settled in their seats.
+- Never try to use your Bed Box or inflatable airplane beds for kids during taxi, takeoff or landing.
+In my experience, it’s best to wait until the meal service is complete and everyone is settled in their seats.

 - Never use your toddler travel bed for the airplane in a way that might impact other passengers.
 When used properly it should not interfere with the person in front of you or their ability to recline.

 - Never try to inflate it in the aisle, do it within the confines of your seat.
 I have found that inflating the airplane seat bed for toddlers in place works best to get the most snug fit.

 - If you are asked to remove it, politely apologize and remove it.
 Flight attendants are your best friend when flying with a baby or toddler.
 In most cases using one of these airplane sleep aids is at the discretion of the flight crew.

-What Ages is an Inflatable Airplane Travel Bed Suitable for?
+What Ages is an Inflatable Airplane Bed for Kids Suitable for?

 What Can You do if Your Airline Doesn’t Allow You to Use an Airplane Bed for Toddlers?

-If you are flying with a baby, you can request a bassinet (if available and if you are seated in the bulk head seats).
-Otherwise, we recommend bringing a baby carrier for travel on the airplane.
-You can use it after takeoff to help get your baby to sleep.
+If you are flying with a baby, you can request an airplane bassinet (if available and if you are seated in the bulkhead seats).
+Otherwise, I recommend bringing a baby carrier for travel on the airplane.
+You can use it after takeoff to help get your toddler to sleep.

 If you don’t have a purchased seat, always ask if there are any spare seats on the flight – I have found that agents are usually eager to help parents traveling with a baby or toddler.
 You can bring your car seat right to the gate and gate check it if you can’t get a spare seat.

-The answer to that question will depend on how much you intend to use it and the age of your children.
-If you buy it early on (when they are 2 years old) and plan to use it at least once a year, then yes, the cost is absolutely worth it.
-Especially if you will be doing long haul flights.
+The answer to that question will depend on how much you intend to use your toddler flight bed and the age of your children.
+If you buy it early on (when they are 2 years old) and plan to use it at least once a year, then yes, I believe the cost is absolutely worth it – especially if you will be doing long haul flights.

 If you will only use it on one or two flights, then you can probably survive without it.
 The flight is a very short portion of your trip.

 Don’t forget, you can also make use of them on other forms of transportation like on trains or ferries.
-The inflatable footrests can even be used in a car.
+The airplane travel bed for your toddler can even be used in a car.